akshitbhalla/twitter-clone/README.md

 ## Quick Overview

 Make sure you have Node v6 or later installed.
-A package manager such as Yarn or NPM (v5 not supported) is required.
-I recommend Yarn due to its speed and absence of current release issues as with NPM.
+I strongly recommend using Yarn, or npm v4.
+Create React Native App does not currently work with npm v5 due to bugs in npm ([you can track the issue here](https://github.com/react-community/create-react-native-app/issues/233#issuecomment-305638103)).
 No Xcode or Android Studio installation is required.

 ```sh
 $ cd twitter-clone/